gnairooze/SimpleHooks/README.md

 Metadata columns exist in every table for support purposes.

-1. Id: the identitiy of the row.
+1. Id: the identity of the row.
 2. CreateBy: the user who created the row.
 3. CreateDate: when the row was created.
 4. ModifyBy: the user last modified the row.